Alan-Baylis/BeeHIVE/README.md

 If you don't already know, is recommended that you read a bit about tree structures, so you can have a full understanding of what i am talking about.
-Anyway, in BeeHIVE, the trees are searched on a \textit{depth-first} fashion, and from left to right, a example of search order can be seen in figure bellow.the order in which we arrange the nodes, will carry meaning to the behavior.
+Anyway, in BeeHIVE, the trees are searched on a _depth-first_ fashion, and from left to right, a example of search order can be seen in figure bellow.the order in which we arrange the nodes, will carry meaning to the behavior.

 ![]
 (imagens/search.png)